1960 All-Ireland Senior Football Championship final

-The 1960 All-Ireland Senior Football Championship Final was the 73rd All-Ireland Final and the deciding match of the 1960 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1960 All-Ireland Senior Football Championship final was the 73rd All-Ireland Final and the deciding match of the 1960 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

 Summary

-The game turned in Down's favour 11 minutes into the second half with Dan McCartan scoring a goal directly from a line ball; two minutes later Paddy Doherty scored a penalty.
+The game turned in Down's favour 11 minutes into the second half with James McCartan scoring a goal directly from a line ball; two minutes later Paddy Doherty scored a penalty.

 This was Down's first ever appearance in an All-Ireland final, and it brought with it their first win.
 It was the first of three All-Ireland football titles won by Down in the 1960s, which made them joint "team of the decade" with Galway who also won three.
 Down won their next four All-Ireland football finals, with this run only broken in their sixth appearance, by a one-point defeat to Cork in 2010.

 This was also the first championship meeting of Down and Kerry.

-Down returned to that stage of the competition for the fiftieth anniversary, the 2010 All-Ireland Senior Football Championship Final.
+Down returned to that stage of the competition for the fiftieth anniversary, the 2010 All-Ireland Senior Football Championship final.